mantidproject/mantid/docs/source/algorithms/LoadILLTOF-v2.rst

 Description
 -----------

-Loads an ILL TOF NeXus file into a :ref:`Workspace2D <Workspace2D>` with the given name.
+This is the specialized loader for the raw `.nxs` files produced by direct spectrometers at ILL.

-To date this algorithm only supports: IN4, IN5, IN6, PANTHER, and SHARP.
+Currently it supports IN4, IN5, IN6, PANTHER, and SHARP ILL instruments.
+This loader can load only a single file at each call.
+If loading more than one file is required, please refer to :ref:`Load <algm-Load>` or :ref:`LoadAndMerge <algm-LoadAndMerge>` algorithms, which are more suited for the task.

 By default, this algorithm loads the data indexed by channels.
-To convert to time-of-flight, use the ConvertToTOF option.
+To convert to time-of-flight, use the **ConvertToTOF** option.

 This algorithm also supports diffraction mode.
 In this case, the unit of the output workspace will be wavelength instead of time-of-flight or channel.
-The support for the omega scan measurement mode for IN5, PANTHER, and SHARP is **not** handled by this loader, but instead the data is loaded with :ref:`LoadILLDiffraction <algm-LoadILLDiffraction>`.
+The support for the omega scan measurement mode for IN5, PANTHER, and SHARP is **not** handled by this loader, but instead the data is loaded using :ref:`LoadILLDiffraction <algm-LoadILLDiffraction>`.

 .. note::
     The initial time-of-flight axis is set up using the 'time_of_flight' field in the NeXus file.
 Therefore the conversion from 'TOF' to 'DeltaE' may not give the correct zero-energy transfer.